-The Foreign Account Tax Compliance Act (FATCA) refers to US Internal Revenue Code sections 1471 through 1474, which were enacted by the Hiring Incentives to Restore Employment Act of March 2010 with an effective date of January 1, 2013.
-The intent behind FATCA is to help the US Internal Revenue Service (IRS) “combat tax evasion by U.S. persons holding investments in offshore accounts.”
+The Foreign Account Tax Compliance Act (FATCA) refers to US Internal Revenue Code sections 1471 through 1474, which were enacted by the Hiring Incentives to Restore Employment Act of March 2010.
+The original effective date has been delayed and is now scheduled for July 1, 2014.
+The intent behind FATCA is to help the US Internal Revenue Service (IRS) is to “target tax non-compliance by U.S. taxpayers with foreign accounts.”

 What is the impact of FATCA on non-US financial institutions?

 Broadly speaking, FATCA requires foreign financial institutions (“FFIs”) that are either residents in FATCA Partner Countries via an Intergovernmental Agreement (“IGA”) or opt in to the FATCA reporting regime (“participating FFIs”) to report information to either their home government or directly to the IRS regarding their US account holders in order to assist the IRS in enforcing US taxpayer compliance and to potentially withhold 30% US tax on payments made to account holders or other FFIs.
 Initally, any entity which makes a payment of US source income (or items considered US source for FATCA purposes) must consider whether the payment is subject to FATCA withholding.

 What is the impact of FATCA on US financial institutions?

 US entities, both financial and non-financial, that make payments of most types of US source income to non-US persons will be impacted as they may now be required to withhold a 30% tax on the payments to those non-US persons.
 This will require the US entities to collect and maintain documentation on those non-US persons and also track whether those persons are classified as subject to withholding under FATCA.

 What are the effects of FATCA on derivatives transactions?